 Why is there an audition?

 The audition will be informal and friendly.
 It gives you a chance to meet us, look round St. Peter’s, and ask us any questions you have.
 It gives us a chance to hear your son or daughter’s natural voice and musical potential.
 If you get in touch during term-time, we will probably recommend that your son or daughter joins in with a rehearsal first.

 What should we do to prepare for an audition?

 There is no need to prepare intensively for an audition.
-It would be helpful to bring along a favourite piece of music to sing, but this is not essential: every child knows ‘Happy Birthday’ if you’re stuck for ideas.
+It would be helpful to bring along a favourite piece of music to sing, but this is not essential: every child knows ‘Happy Birthday’ if you’re stuck for ideas!

 What happens if there are no places available?